Academic and College Counselor

 ASMSA is a public, residential high school for academically talented and motivated eleventh and twelfth grade students from across Arkansas.
 In 2014, ASMSA was ranked 10th nationally and 5th in the South in The Daily Beast’s annual survey of “America’s Top High Schools.”

-MSSM is an equal opportunity employer.
+ASMSA is an AA/EOE employer.